shawntabrizi/shawntabrizi.github.io/src/content/blog/2017-11-02-ethereum-web3-js-hello-world-get-eth-balance-ethereum-address.md

 Note that I have made updates to this blog post, correcting some issues regarding best practices with Web3\.
 You can learn more about the errors I made along the way [here](/blog/correcting-ethereum-web3-js-hello-world/).

 I hope this helps you get started with developing for Ethereum using Web3.js!
-If you liked this content, and want to support me, feel free to [send a donation](/donate/).